Wage Disputes & Unpaid Wage Claims in Los Angeles, CA

 Whenever an employer demands, permits, or expects an employee to carry out any of these tasks without proper compensation, it constitutes an “off-the-clock” violation.
 Frequently, this unpaid time occurs when working beyond eight hours in a day, which should be compensated at overtime rates.

-It’s essential to be aware of your rights and consult with a Los Angeles unpaid wage lawyer to address any “off-the-clock” violations and ensure you receive the proper compensation you deserve.
+It’s essential to be aware of your rights and consult with a lost angeles wage and hour lawyer to address any “off-the-clock” violations and ensure you receive the proper compensation you deserve.
 Not sure if your employer is engaging in an “off-the-clock” violation?
 Call us and let’s talk it out.
 Our California employment lawyers are happy to answer your questions.

 Overtime